microfossil/particle-classification-examples/docs/index.rst

 There are some big changes to the way we deliver updates currently in progress!

-New releases have been moved to the github repository at <https://github.com/microfossil/particle-trieur/`>
+New releases have been moved to the `github repository <https://github.com/microfossil/particle-trieur/`>

-`Download ParticleTrieur 2.2.0 for all platforms <https://github.com/microfossil/particle-trieur/releases>`_

 Currently we provide installers for macOS and Windows.